nathanielvarona/pritunl-client-github-action/README.md

 # Pritunl Client GitHub Action

-Establish an Enterprise VPN Connection using the Pritunl Client that supports OpenVPN and Wireguard modes.
+Establish an Enterprise VPN Connection using the Pritunl Client that supports OpenVPN and WireGuard modes.

 ## Usage